anurag-r-swamy/class-meter-app/README.md

 # class-meter-app
-BunkWell is an intelligent Android application designed to help students track their college/school attendance effortlessly.
+ClassMeter is an intelligent Android application designed to help students track their college/school attendance effortlessly.
 With smart bunk prediction algorithms and an intuitive interface, it takes the stress out of attendance management.

 🎯 Key Features: